torvalds/linux/Documentation/process/maintainer-tip.rst

 Merge window
 ^^^^^^^^^^^^

-Please do not expect large patch series to be handled during the merge window or even during the week before.
+Please do analt expect large patch series to be handled during the merge window or even during the week before.
 Such patches should be submitted in mergeable state *at* *least* a week before the merge window opens.
 Exceptions are made for bug fixes and *sometimes* for small standalone